christorreed/ReeditShipManagement/README.ReferenceGuide.md

 * Name at least one vent...
 	* The Sytax should be `ShipName.Vent.Airlock.Identifier`
 	* In this example, we will use `ShipName.Vent.Airlock.Main`
-* Set the vents to depressurise.
+* The vent will automatically be set to depressurise.
 	* There are more realistic ways to setup an airlock, but vent on depressurise all the time is the most practical for Space Engineers and makes the overall experience much faster.

 That's it, you're done.
 RSM will refresh every now and then, or you can force it to detect the change by recompiling.